perturbing/CIP-1694-gov-tool/x509-cert-example/openSSL.md

 # OpenSSl and Cardano
-In this doc we describe how to generate keys via the CLI and issue certificates using OpenSSL to create a basic X509 CA and children.
+In this doc we describe how to generate keys via the CLI and issue certificates using OpenSSL to create a basic X509 CA and X509 children.
+In short, X509 binds an identity to a public key using a digital signature.

 # Generating keys and converting them to a PEM file.
 OpenSSL does allow the used of the Ed25519 signature scheme for its certificates, it just reads this in a different format than the text-envelopes that the CLI uses.
 To generate a private/public key pair you can use